 This calculator provides estimates for educational purposes only.
 Actual ETG detection can vary depending on test sensitivity and individual factors.

-FAQ: ETG Half-Life & Detection
+ETG Half-Life & Detection FAQs

 Typically up to 48–72 hours after drinking stops, depending on cutoff sensitivity and drinking amount.

-What is the average ETG half-life?
+What Is the Average ETG Half-Life?

 Between 2–3 hours, though metabolic rate and hydration can influence it.